 Abstract

-High alkalinity values on the coast can influence the exchange of carbon dioxide between seawater and the atmosphere.
+High alkalinity values on the seaside can influence the exchange of carbon dioxide between seawater and the atmosphere.
 Still, there are many uncertainties about biogeochemical processes responsible for alkalinity generation in the coastal area.

 One example of coastal areas with high alkalinity is the German Bight.
 The German Bight is the south-east part of the North Sea.
 The literature suggests that high summer alkalinity values in the German Bight result from the exchange of the German Bight with the Wadden Sea (an intertidal zone along Dutch, German, and Danish coasts).
-We show that sulfate reduction can be the main reason for high alkalinity values in the German Bight and can increase alkalinity from March to August up to approximately 220 mM m-3.
+We show that the main reason for high alkalinity values in the German Bight can be sulfate reduction and that it can increase alkalinity from March to August up to approximately 220 mM m-3.
 Also, we show that nitrogen compounds (NH4+ and NO3-) cannot explain the German Bight's high alkalinity values, but these elements are responsible for the alkalinity flux from the Wadden Sea to the German Bight.

 Introduction